Tennessee Wildlife Federation is the only wildlife organization with a consistent presence in our state’s capitol.

 Status: Defeated for the year or amended

 Importance: The Commission, and by extension the Tennessee Wildlife Resources Agency, is responsible for managing our public waterways, from law enforcement on the water to conserving fish below the surface.
 The new rules required commercial operators to obtain a permit, meet certain safety standards, and document where and how many commercial trips they generate.
 No fees were included in the rules.
-Only with these measures does the Agency have the basic tools and data needed to begin to ensure our public resources are being enjoyed by everyone.
+Only with these measures does the Agency have the basic tools and data needed to ensure our public resources are being enjoyed by everyone.

 The Federation’s Role: The Federation assembled a delegation of anglers, paddlers, and fishing guides that conducted outreach to legislators to inform them about the critical need for basic rules and data collection.
 Through our efforts, one bill was deferred to 2020, another was referred to a subcommittee, and another was amended and passed in a form we supported.